 B. Cycling Jacket – I always carry one ‘hi viz’ cycling rain jacket.
 You may be cycling in hot weather and think you won’t wear it but you will experience rain or be out and about on a night.
 If it is raining then your visibility is vital to cars ploughing along with windscreen wipers on.
 High viz is vital.

 C. Trousers – I carry one pair that I can wear on aeroplanes or in hotels.
-You will spend the day in your cycling shorts and around the camp site, hostel etc you’ll wear other shorts.
+(Usually you will spend the day/trip in your cycling shorts and around the camp site, hostel etc).
 I have some lightweight trousers that fold up tightly.
 I’ve seen photos where cyclists have experienced cold morning weather in the mountains and worn them.
 (Remember that a lot of things about cycle touring are about ‘Plan B’).

 E. Casual Shorts – when not in cycling kit then I spend most of my time in these.